 But since the risk of possible hazards is always there while replacing an engine, I won’t suggest doing so.
 So, the decision possibly wouldn’t be the smartest one out there.
 Here’s what I suggest.

 - Replace the Muffler: Three key components are there to replace when it comes to improving the exhaust sound.
 The Sound Muffler is definitely one of them.
 In general, the manufacturers design the muffler of a car to be as much sound absorbing as possible.
 This is the reason why the factory-installed mufflers don’t produce that much sound output.
 So, you have to have it replaced for louder sound outputs.

 The factory-installed mufflers come with some s-type compartments.
-They are designed in a particular way which forces the exhaust to spend longer periods while getting out.
+They are designed in a particular way that forces the exhaust to spend longer periods while getting out.
 The heat and the sound get absorbed while they pass through those s-type compartments.
 In this way, the sound becomes lower.

 The exhaust comes out directly on the other hand when you replace it and install a straight muffler.
 With a straight muffler, the chances of sound absorption are less than that of a stock muffler.
 Thus, you can achieve a comprehensive improvement in sound performance.